Consent2Go Q&A

 Can someone else manage sections if the Group Leader is not tech-savvy?

-Yes.
-Permissions can be adjusted to allow other adult volunteers to assist with participant group setup and administration.
-The State Office would need to be emailed via techsupport@scoutsqld.com.au to request this permission change for the formation.
+The State Office would need to be emailed via techsupport@scoutsqld.com.au to request a permission change for the formation Group Leaders/Assistant Group Leaders/LIC's.

 Will Treasurers have access to payments?

-Can specialist adult volunteers, district leaders, or non-group staff use Consent2Go?
+Can specialist adult volunteers, district leaders or non-group staff use Consent2Go?

 Yes.
 Adult volunteers are treated as staff in the system and can be assigned to events, groups and activities as required, provided they are uploaded and assigned the appropriate role.
-Initial deployment will however focus on Group level activities only.
-District and Region activities and settings are largely untested in the current system and will be developed over time.

 Which email will we be using to login to Consent2Go?